 Discounts: You can set up discounts in either dollar values ($15 off) or percentage (20% off).
 Plus you can set up other variables like a date limit for which the code is valid or the amount you have to spend before the discount is valid.

 Apps: Shopify has an app store with 100’s of apps that can add additional functionality to your store.
-It’s up to you to decide what you need for example: improve SEO, make your store easier to manage, collect testimonials from Twitter or make a banner.
+It’s up to you to decide what you need for example: improve SEO, make your store easier to manage, collect testimonials from Twitter, or make a banner.
 The price of apps varies from free to a few hundred dollars per month.
-You can search the apps via category (marketing, social media, shipping, etc,) or also through collections (launch your shop, manage your enterprise, grow your business or made by Shopify)
+You can search the apps via category (marketing, social media, shipping, etc,) or also through collections (launch your shop, manage your enterprise, grow your business, or made by Shopify)

-That’s the main features, but it’s not everything.
+That’s the main features but it’s not everything.
 With Shopify, there are a few other ways of selling besides having your own store.

 Buy Button Sales Channel: This makes it possible to add e-commerce to any website or blog.
-You can place a “Buy Now” or “Order Now” buttons on any website where it’s possible to embed the necessary HTML code.
+You can place a “Buy Now” or “Order Now” button on any website where it’s possible to embed the necessary HTML code.
 This means your customers can buy from your store or they can buy from another site they already know and trust.
 This could be your WordPress blog or any other website you own.

 Facebook Sales Channel: You can use this feature to sell your products directly from Facebook.
 The products appear on the shop tab of your Facebook page and your customers can check out without leaving Facebook.

 Twitter Sales Channel: If you are in the US you can promote your products on Twitter, you can add a “Buy Now” button to your Tweets.
-Customers who have the Twitter IOS app can make a purchase without having to go to your store.
+Customers who have the Twitter IOS app can purchase without having to go to your store.